pomerium/pomerium/docs/docs/k8s/ingress.md

 :::

-The remaining annotations are specific to or behave differently in this context:
+The remaining annotations are specific to or behave differently than they do when using Pomerium without the Ingress Controller:

 | Annotation                        | Description |
 | --------------------------------- | ------------------------------------------------------------------------------------------- |